Frequently Asked Questions

 - Where do I get my regalia (cap, gown, tassel and hood) and other gift items for commencement?

 - Regalia (cap, tassel, gown and hood), announcements, diploma frames, and graduation gifts can all be purchased online through the UC Davis Stores.
-Please visit UC Davis Stores for price lists, ordering, and information.
-Announcements are shipped within two days of ordering.
-Make sure to order wallet-sized portraits to include in your announcements!
-Order and pick up early to avoid any delays or long lines.

 - Will I receive my diploma at the commencement ceremony?